 First and foremost, it has to fit your budget and what you feel comfortable spending on a metal roof.
 If you try to overextend your budget too much, you could put yourself in a bad financial situation that affects other areas of your life.

-Second, make sure the bid/quote contains the correct style for your roofing requirements.
+Second, ensure the bid/quote contains the correct style for your roofing requirements.
 It’s imperative to check the manufacturer’s minimum slope requirements before installation.
 For example, standing seam metal roofing is not “one size fits all”.
-If you have a low-slope application (3/12 or less is the industry standard), it is important that the contractor plans to use a mechanical system that is double locked.
-If you have a steep-slope application (3/12 or greater is the industry standard), snap-lock systems with a clip would be acceptable.
+If you have a low-slope application (3/12 or less is the industry standard), it is important that the contractor plans to use a mechanical system that is double-locked.
+If you have a steep-slope application (greater than 3/12 is the industry standard), snap-lock systems with a clip would be acceptable.

 Third and most importantly, you should choose the bid you feel most comfortable with.
 If you’ve received bids from experienced contractors who are trustworthy and their quotes/bids contain the attributes described in this article, it’s likely a good choice.
 Additionally, once you do choose the bid that you feel best about, make sure to keep an open dialogue with your contact at the contracting company throughout the project to ensure the bid price is followed as closely as possible.

-Final Thoughts on Choosing a Quote or Bid
+Final Thoughts on Choosing the Best Roofing Quote

 At Sheffield Metals, we strive to help you choose the best bid for you because we know how important it is for you to protect your investment, especially when it comes to something as important as a roof.